bparanj/crystal/electronics/zettel/zener.md

  Think of a zener diode as a pressure relief valve in a plumbing system.
 Just as the valve opens to release excess pressure and maintain a constant pressure in the pipes, a zener diode "opens" to allow current flow and maintain a constant voltage in a circuit.

 To demonstrate this principle, one can connect a zener diode in reverse bias to a variable power supply.
 As the voltage increases, the current through the diode remains negligible until the zener voltage is reached.
-Beyond this point, the voltage across the diode remains constant while the current increases, effectively "clamping" the voltage.
+Beyond this point, the voltage across the diode remains constant while the current increases, effectively clamping the voltage.

 2. How does the zener effect contribute to the operation of a zener diode?